 If you enjoyed this recipe please leave a comment below and give it 5 stars!
 Or on Pinterest (don’t forget to follow me!) you can now add pictures into reviews, too, and be sure to help me share on facebook!

 This recipe first appeared in the Health My Lifestyle Meal Planner.
 If you’re looking for more easy, healthy recipes the Meal Planner is full of them!
-You can easily narrow down exactly what you’re looking for with the extensive filtering options, plan out your week in seconds or grab a pre-made plan, track your calories and goals, and more!
-Right now it’s 40% off your first month!
+You can easily narrow down exactly what you’re looking for with the extensive filtering options, plan out your week in seconds or grab a customizable pre-made plan, track your calories and goals, and more!
+Try for free!
 Check out the Meal Planner here.

 Vegan Lentil Loaf